icann/resolver-testbed/setup-and-running.md

 		* `cd .ssh`
 		* Install the authorized_keys file, possibly by getting it off of the locally-administered web server
 		* `chmod 600 authorized_keys`
-	* `shutdown -h now`

-## Create the host mangement network _vboxnet0_

-In the Virtualbox _Host Network Manager_ create a new management network called _vboxnet0_.
-It should use the network 192.168.56/24 and have DHCP enabled.

 ## Clone the Base VM Image to the Other VMs